 For a PNP BJT, the emitter connects to the voltage source, while the collector connects to the load’s positive side.
 Looking at the schematic drawing for an NPN and PNP, the PNP might look like it is upside down.
-Just like the NPN, the PNP BJT needs to be operating in the saturation region to turn on the transistor fully.
+Like the NPN, the PNP BJT must operate in the saturation region to turn on the transistor fully.

-When using a P-type transistor on a load voltage that is the same voltage level as the signal driving the transistor, the circuit above works fine.
-Well, the logic is inverted, but other than that, is fine.
-For a detailed explanation, check out this post I wrote on P-Channel MOSFET Tutorial with only Positive Voltages.
+The circuit above works fine when using a P-type transistor on a load voltage that is the same voltage level as the signal driving the transistor.
+Well, the logic is inverted but other than that, it is fine.
+For a detailed explanation, check out my post on P-Channel MOSFET Tutorial with only Positive Voltages.

-When the load voltage is HIGHER than the signal voltage, you need a driver.
+You need a driver when the load voltage is HIGHER than the signal voltage.
 Next, let’s see how a driver gets used with low-side and high-side transistor switches.

 Transistor driving another transistor

 A driver transistor circuit is one that controls another transistor.
-This circuit is not the same as a BJT Darlington pair, which is a high gain BJT.
-Instead, a transistor driver is used when the driving signal’s voltage (or current) is not compatible with the load transistor.
+This circuit is not the same as a BJT Darlington pair, which is a high-gain BJT.
+Instead, a transistor driver is used when the driving signal’s voltage (or current) is incompatible with the load transistor.
 Below are two cases where you might need to use a transistor driver.
 These are, by no means, the only ones.
 So if you know of a case, or suspect you need one, leave a comment with it.

 High current MOSFETs have a substantial Vgs threshold.
 While 5 volts from an Arduino GPIO pin might be enough to turn on the transistor, it isn’t enough to drive it into saturation.
 Until the FET is saturated, its Rds-ON can be relatively high, limiting the maximum current it can handle.

-It is very common to use an NPN driver with a PNP BJT or P-Channel MOSFET, when the load voltage is higher than the signal voltage.
-Without a driver, the transistor may never turn-off.
-The driver, effectively, boosts the driving voltage high enough to unbias the Vbe or Vgs junction of the transistor.
+Using an NPN driver with a PNP BJT or P-Channel MOSFET is very common when the load voltage is higher than the signal voltage.
+Without a driver, the transistor may never turn off.
+The driver effectively boosts the driving voltage high enough to unbias the Vbe or Vgs junction of the transistor.
 My tutorial on PWM a PC fan is an example of an Arduino driving a 12 volt fan with a PNP.

 Why even bother with high-side transistors?